sulemigoreng/test_minimization/README.md

 * Add a clover dependency to the pom.xml
 * Add a new directory test so that the minimization program can access it.

-This project is for study purposes.
+> This project is for study purposes.
+You can read how to run the minimization in the original source.